 these are quite an easy way to finish up your gifiting.

-Go get your Ghiradelli squares and check back in late this afternoon.
+Go get your Ghirardelli squares and check back in late this afternoon.

 If you like what I share — please support my business by shopping with me.

-Thanks for stopping by and checking out my Gift Card Holder with Ghiradelli.
+Thanks for stopping by and checking out my Gift Card Holder with Ghirardelli.

 Create something today!

 Shop year end close outs and sale products –

 make sure my name Sara Levin is on your order